open-cogsci/QNotifications/readme.rst

     qna = QNotificationArea(targetWidget, useGlobalCSS=True)

 Pay attention though, that if you pass this flag and you don't have any entries for the QNotification items in your qss files, they will have no styling at all.

-API
----
-All classes and functions are documented using ReST, and as soon as I figure out how to extract those contents and pour it into a nice API documentation page, I will place it on readthedocs or pydata.
-For now, I hope the examples given here will suffice as a 'usage manual'.

 License
 -------